orchetect/OSCKit/README.md

    import OSCKit
    ```

-   Or to import OSCKit without networking I/O in order to implement your own UDP sockets:
+   Or to import OSCKit without networking I/O in order to implement your own sockets:

    ```swift
    import OSCKitCore